greenysoka/greenysoka/readme.md

 # Hello there, I'm Greeny 👋

 ### 🧠 About Me
-I'm an Austrian developer who spends way too many nights working on Bots, Websites, API's and designs.
+I'm an Austrian developer who spends way too many nights working on Bots, Websites, API's and Designs.
 I love building systems that *should* work — and most of the time, they actually do.
 In the meantime, I’m studying at a university 📘